jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_ssrquery.md

 ## Reference to the schema of the Spotlight Statistics Repository

 ### Table definitions
-Definitions to repository objects (tables) created by Spotlight on SQL Server in the Spotlight Statistics Repository.
+Definitions to repository objects (tables) created by Spotlight in the Spotlight Statistics Repository.

 ### Stored procedures
-Definitions to repository objects (procedures) created by Spotlight on SQL Server in the Spotlight Statistics Repository.
+Definitions to repository objects (procedures) created by Spotlight in the Spotlight Statistics Repository.
 Stored procedures return metadata about the Spotlight Statistics Repository or data from within the Spotlight Statistics Repository.

 ### Specifications
 Specifications to the stored procedures in the Spotlight Statistics Repository.